 Douglas Fir / Oregon

-The species is extensively used in forestry as a plantation tree for softwood timber.
-Douglas fir is widely used for joinery, veneer, flooring and construction due to its strength, hardness and durability.
+This species is extensively used in forestry as a plantation tree for softwood timber.
+Douglas Fir is widely used for joinery, veneer, flooring and construction due to its strength, hardness and durability.
 It has greater natural lateral strength characteristics as well as a very heavy grain compared to traditional radiata pine which makes it popular for use in large exposed structural beams and pillars.
 It is also naturally durable and requires no tanalising preservative treatment.